-- Data migration pipelines, Databricks pipelines, and notebooks are created automatically.
+- Data migration pipelines, Databricks pipelines, and notebooks containing the transformed logic are created automatically

-- The workload processing pipelines are then executed using Databricks jobs and workflows/Azure Data Factory/AWS Glue Studio/Cloud Dataflow and the data is ingested into cloud storage (Azure Data Lake Storage/ Amazon S3/Google Cloud Storage).
+- The workload processing pipelines are then executed using Databricks jobs and Workflows and the data is ingested into Delta Lake

-- TThe transformed data warehouse and ETL code are automatically validated (through auto-generated reconciliation scripts) and executed via Databricks notebooks.
-The data is then ingested to Delta Lake.
+- The transformed data warehouse and ETL code are automatically validated through auto-generated reconciliation scripts and executed via Databricks Notebooks

 - Cloud authentication and authorization mechanism is implemented to ensure secure access to resources and applications.